-elected central authority that refrains from antisocial punishment.
+authority to punish to an elected central authority that refrains from antisocial punishment.
 In fact, ethnographic evidence indicates that early human groups were already characterized by high mobility and frequent migration in and out of existing groups (Boehm et al., 1996; Fehr & Henrich, 2003; Hill et al., 2011; Kaplan & Gurven, 2005; Mathew & Boyd, 2011; Wiessner, 2005).
 Migration across groups thus captures an important component of social life in the early evolution of humans and throughout human history.

-The results in this paper show that peer sanctioning can be a very effective way of quickly establishing a culture of cooperation that enhances its members' welfare.
+The results in this paper show that under plausible conditions peer sanctioning is a very effective way of quickly establishing a culture of cooperation that enhances its members' welfare.
 In this culture, free-riding is extremely low from the very beginning without much need for punishment.
 In those rare cases in which free-riding occurs, subjects face a punishment probability of nearly 100%, which explains the quick and nearly universal compliance with a high cooperation norm.
 In contrast to previous evidence, subjects in our peer sanctioning institution are quickly better off than they would have been in an institution without the sanctioning of free-riders.
 We also show that an institution with an elected central punishment authority performs equally well in terms of extremely high cooperation rates from the start and an even more rapid welfare improvement relative to an institution without the sanctioning of free-riders.
 However, even when subjects can freely move to the centralized punishment institution, peer sanctioning remains popular and attracts a substantial and stable share of the experimental population.

 How is it possible for peer sanctioning and centralized sanctioning by an elected authority to become so efficient so quickly?
-We introduced two elements into our experiment that capture key features of prestate societies.
+We introduced two elements into our experiment that were also already present in pre-state societies but capture also key features of many current societies.
 First, the opportunity to form a social consensus about normatively appropriate behaviors and second, the introduction of the possibility to migrate across groups.
 The reason for the first element is that throughout human evolution - from hunter-gatherer societies to modern nation states - cooperation and punishment in the context of public goods is associated with strong normative content and often relies on a widely shared normative consensus (Ostrom, 2000).
 For example, corporal punishment among the Turkuna - a politically decentralized, nomadic pastoral society in East Africa - for those who deserted and behaved cowardly during warfare requires a community consensus based on an assessment of the "badness" of the coward's behavior (Mathew & Boyd, 2011).